microsoft/ros_azure_iothub/roscpp_azure_iothub/README.md

 [Dynamic Reconfiguration](http://wiki.ros.org/dynamic_reconfigure) provides a way to change the node parameters during runtime without restarting the node.
 Similar as the telemetry reporting, we are using the device twin `desired` properties as a channel to ask our ROS node what dynamic parameters to reconfigure.

-Here is a JSON example to reconfigure the string type parameter `/dynamic_tutorials_node/str_param` with the new value:
+Here is a JSON example to reconfigure the parameters of `/dynamic_tutorials_node` with the new value:
 ```
 {
     "deviceId": "devA",